taikoxyz/taiko-client/README.md

 ## Testing

-Ensure you have Docker running, and Yarn installed.
+Ensure you have Docker running, and pnpm installed.

 Then, run the integration tests:

 1. Start Docker locally
-2. Perform a `yarn install` in `taiko-mono/packages/protocol`
+2. Perform a `pnpm install` in `taiko-mono/packages/protocol`
 3. Replace `<PATH_TO_TAIKO_MONO_REPO>` and execute:

    ```bash